LBolechow/Thesis-SpringBoot-fullRefactor/README.md

 This is a fully refactored version of the original tailoring workshop order management application.
 The application now follows clean code principles, incorporates best programming practices, and introduces a more robust architecture to improve maintainability, testability, and security.

-For the original version, see [My GitHub Repo](https://github.com/LBolechow/Praca-dyplomowa-SpringBoot-old).
+For the original version, see [Old version](https://github.com/LBolechow/Praca-dyplomowa-SpringBoot-old).

  ### Key Improvements
 - **DTO-Based API:** All endpoints now use dedicated Data Transfer Objects (DTOs) for requests and responses, ensuring clear data contracts and easier API maintenance.